yulonglim/tp/docs/DeveloperGuide.md

 MSS:

 1. User requests to list students.
-2. AddressBook shows a list of all the students.
+2. TeachBook shows a list of all the students.

    Use case ends.